 So, should we spend all this time, resources and energy trying to replace COBOL and get rid of something that has been working well for decades?
 Is COBOL really the biggest challenge we are facing in the mainframe world?
 The sensible answer is no. An established developer with the right mindset and incentive will probably look at COBOL as just another language to learn.

 If we agree that the programming language is not a critical barrier, what is stopping the crowds of young, modern developers pouring in through the door of mainframe companies?
 The remaining barriers are development tools and team collaboration practices used on mainframe.
-We will be looking into mainframe development tools in another blog post, so let me skip them now and zero in on the last barrier.
+We are looking into mainframe development tools in another blog post (Choice And Freedom For Mainframe Developers?
+You Bet.), so let me skip them now and zero in on the last barrier.

 CA Endevor is the market leading SCM on the mainframe and many organizations rely on it to organize development activities and team collaboration.
 Still modern developers will not consider that Endevor meets their expectations for team collaboration (code review, concurrent development, merging, etc.).
 So what is the ideal solution to provide the desired user experience?